-We do not have any novel approaches to share.
+Unfortunately, we do not have any novel approaches.
+We will us the approaches listed above.

 Section 8: District Monitoring of Impact

 This section of the LEA plan outlines how the District will monitor the impact of the ARP ESSER funded interventions or strategies, including but not limited to the 20% set-aside, to respond effectively to the academic, social, emotional, and mental health needs of all students, and particularly those students disproportionately impacted.